philpem/STM32_SPL/readme.md

 STM32 Standard Peripheral Library (Universal Version)
 =====================================================

-**Note - the repository was recreated fron scratch on the 22nd of February**.
+**Note - the repository was recreated fron scratch on the 22nd of February 2014**.
 If you cloned or forked the repository before this date, you will need to delete and re-clone.

 This is a modified, unofficial version of the STMicroelectronics STM32 Standard Peripheral Library which attempts to support several STM32 platforms from a single source tree.